lammps/lammps/doc/src/fix_deform_pressure.rst

 ----------

 If any pressure controls are used, this fix computes a temperature and pressure each timestep.
 To do this, the fix creates its own computes of style "temp" and "pressure", as if these commands had been issued:

 .. code-block:: LAMMPS

    compute fix-ID_temp group-ID temp compute fix-ID_press group-ID pressure fix-ID_temp

-See the :doc:`compute temp <compute_temp>` and :doc:`compute pressure <compute_pressure>` commands for details.
-Note that the
+See the :doc:`compute temp <compute_temp>` and :doc:`compute pressure
-IDs of the new computes are the fix-ID + underscore + "temp" or fix_ID
+<compute_pressure>` commands for details.
+Note that the IDs of the
+new computes are the fix-ID + underscore + "temp" or fix_ID
 + underscore + "press", and the group for the new computes is the same as the fix group.

 Note that these are NOT the computes used by thermodynamic output (see the :doc:`thermo_style <thermo_style>` command) with ID = *thermo_temp* and *thermo_press*.
 This means you can change the attributes of this fix's temperature or pressure via the :doc:`compute_modify <compute_modify>` command or print this temperature or pressure during thermodynamic output via the :doc:`thermo_style custom <thermo_style>` command using the appropriate compute-ID.
 It also means that changing attributes of *thermo_temp* or *thermo_press* will have no effect on this fix.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This fix will restore the initial box settings from :doc:`binary restart files <restart>`, which allows the fix to be properly continue deformation, when using the start/stop options of the :doc:`run <run>` command.
 No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.

-If any pressure controls are used, the :doc:`fix_modify <fix_modify>` *temp* and *press* options are supported by this fix, unklike in :doc:`fix deform <fix_deform>`.
+If any pressure controls are used, the :doc:`fix_modify <fix_modify>` *temp* and *press* options are supported by this fix, unlike in :doc:`fix deform <fix_deform>`.
 You can use them to assign a :doc:`compute <compute>` you have defined to this fix which will be used in its temperature and pressure calculations.
 If you do this, note that the kinetic energy derived from the compute temperature should be consistent with the virial term computed using all atoms for the pressure.
 LAMMPS will warn you if you choose to compute temperature on a subset of atoms.

 This fix can perform deformation over multiple runs, using the *start*